 My Comment: The customers are getting smarter.
 They no longer want to speak to a supervisor.
 They want to talk to an executive.
 This article maps out a conversation that should never take place.
-However the reason it might in any organization is because the employees haven’t been empowered to deliver customer focused solutions.
+However, the reason it might in any organization is that the employees haven’t been empowered to deliver customer-focused solutions.
 They have to get approval, or in some cases, have to say “no” to the customer.
 One solution is to have a culture that is about “One person to say YES.
 Two to say NO.” That means that the front line is empowered to come up with solutions.
 The reason to see a supervisor (or VP of customer service – or even the CEO), is because they have to say “NO” to the customer.
 It takes good training to show an employee the range of opportunity they have to take care of a customer.
 This strategy could eliminate those dreaded words.

 How to Deal with Unhappy Customers by Nunzia Falco Simeone

 (Zopim Blog) Having unhappy customers might be a second chance in disguise.
 Here are some tips to help you deal with unhappy costumers.

 My Comment: Here is a refreshing and simple reminder about what to do when you have an unhappy customer.
 I file this one under common sense that isn’t always so common.

 Shep Hyken is a customer service expert, professional speaker and New York Times bestselling business author.
 For information contact (314)692-2200 or www.hyken.com.
 For information on The Customer Focus™ customer service training programs go to http://www.thecustomerfocus.com.
 Follow on Twitter: @Hyken